oudream/RobWork/doc/sphinx/installation/centos.rst

 Note that you need at least 1 GB of memory per thread when building.
 Ie. building with 4 cores requires around 4 GB of RAM.

-For RobWorkStudio, the same procedure is repeated in the RWS build folder, and similar for RobWorkSim and RobWorkHardware if needed.
+For RobWorkStudio, the same procedure is repeated in the RWS build folder, and similar for RobWorkSim if needed.

 Finally, we need to add the following paths to ~/.bashrc: